fbpx

 woman in valencia spain standing in front of a mural

 Some other ways to find your peeps include attending Meetup events, joining Facebook Groups with in-person activities, and volunteering.
 You can also get a dog and easily make friends when you walk your pup every day!
+For more ideas about how to build your community in Spain, take a look at making friends abroad after 30

 While getting a visa and making your dream of living in Spain may seem overwhelming, you’ll soon realize that it’s very doable.
 So, get ready to be inspired as you learn how Cepee, founder of She Hit Refresh, has made it happen.